Azure/azure-jdbc-msi-extension/jdbc/README.md

 You can either run the test using its main method and then you pass in the JDBC URL directly, or if you are running the test using JUnit integration you will have to pass the JDBC URL using the -Durl=xxx syntax.

+Before connecting to Azure Database for MySQL, make sure you have [assigned the required privileges of the specific database](https://dev.mysql.com/doc/refman/8.0/en/grant.html#grant-database-privileges) to [the MySQL user for your managed identity](https://docs.microsoft.com/azure/mysql/howto-connect-with-managed-identity#creating-a-mysql-user-for-your-managed-identity).

 ## What does the JDBC URL look like?

 ```